AHA! Learning Croatian with Bob

 And just when you think that you have mastered these ones, along comes “Oh by the way, there is another set of nouns ……….”!!

-I try to give an overview of the various categories of nouns in the post Nouns: Declension types (Not yet available).
+I try to give an overview of the various categories of nouns in the post Grammar reference section/Nouns #004: Declension categories of nouns.
 The nouns in each category have a particular gender.

 0 Comments